 But I didn’t realize this in the beginning.
 Becoming a mom was rough.
 Sure enough, I had false expectations.
 I thought that having a child is easy.
 The first couple of months he sleeps all the time, then it’s just getting more fun to watch him develop.
 Life proved me wrong.

 I had a constantly yelling and restless baby for around 5 months who never ever wanted to stay in his crib or a stroller (I’m not sure how I managed to keep my sanity during THAT time, but I pray for my husband who was always by my side and even took vacation for the first couple of months to help me go through this tough time).

 Then he never slept well, I was constantly breastfeeding and panicking over low milk supply (although, I didn’t have one).
 I didn’t feel like I was myself.
 It was hard to embrace that somebody needed me so much that I would give my whole self and make my personality vanish.

 It felt like that.
 But it wasn’t quite that.
 It was my apprehension that came from FALSE EXPECTATIONS of how motherhood should look like.

 I thought that everything was wrong.
 I was doing something wrong.
 My baby was weird.
 My husband couldn’t meet my requirements.
 Too much stress.
-To many changes.
+Too many changes.
 It was always SOMETHING that was not right.
 But the reality was that everything was the way it should have been.
 The problem was me and my false expectations.
-What I should have done is embraced everything I was going through and let go.
-God, would I have been happier if I did.
+What I should have done is to embrace everything I was going through and let go.
+God, I would have been much happier if I did.